Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 - If an instance contains **blatant/unapologetic bigotry** (something really undeniable, like Nazi imagery or excessive use of slurs in violent/hateful/definitely-not-reclaimed contexts) with staff approval or involvement, I may add it to both tier-0 and `FediNuke.txt` after I get multiple thumbs-up.
 - If an instance becomes **risky even to many tier-0 instances** (untagged gore, dox attempts, significant cybersecurity risk, <abbr title="child sexual exploitation material">CSEM</abbr>, etc. with staff approval or involvement): I may add it to both right away, skipping any process.

-Under ten controversial entries were excluded despite having more than enough votes.
+Under ten controversial entries were excluded despite having more than enough votes, after consulting with other admins.
 Typically, these were instances that didn't pose a major safety risk, but did fail many admins' "vibe check" or exhibit major governance issues.

+I also excluded Twitter mirrors such as BirdSiteLive and bird.makeup; [I maintain a separate list for those](https://seirdy.one/pb/bsl.txt).

 ### Bias sources